 Step 3: Booking Lodging at Disney World

-At one time, this was the most straightforward part about visiting Disney for free.
-Now, it’s a bit up in the air.
+So, this is maybe the most straightforward part about visiting Disney for free.

-For a limited time, the Marriott Rewards Premier Plus Card is offering a 100,000 point signup bonus when you spend $5,000 in the first 3 months.
-It also earns 6x points per dollar spent at Marriott and SPG hotels and 2x points on all other purchases.
+The card also earns up to 17x points per dollar spent at Marriott Bonvoy hotels and 2x points on all other purchases.
+You’ll also earn a free night award (valued at up to 35,000 points) each year on your account anniversary.
 There is a $95 annual fee, so – like most of the best rewards cards – it does cost a little to keep it.

 So, what hotels near Disney World accept Marriott points?
-I’m particularly interested in these two:
+Here are a few options:

 - SpringHill Suites Orlando at Flamingo Crossing/Western Entrance